petrichor1998/nesyfold_codebase/README.md

 --dataset_name takes the name of any of the dataset mentioned in the paper to train and --model_check_dir takes the model_checkpoints path
 This will store the model checkpoints in the model_checkpoints dir.
 ## Experiment 1: Performance characteristics of NeSyFOLD and NeSyFOLD-EBP model and generate the rule-set
-Need to obtain a username and password for using the foldsem api from the [FOLD-SE website](http://foldse-loadbalancer-339280618.us-east-1.elb.amazonaws.com/foldse-api/):

 Run 5 runs of the NeSyFOLD or the NeSyFOLD-EBP model on the given dataset by executing the following commands
 ```console